hudson155/kairo/kairo-google-cloud-tasks-feature/README.md

 ### Step 2: Annotate your endpoint

-Add the `@TaskCreator.Queue` annotation to your endpoint to specify which GCP queue it should go on
+Add the `@GoogleCloudTasks.Queue` annotation to your endpoint to specify which GCP queue it should go on

 ```kotlin